-Though Indore is the cleanest city in the country, the town still lets out some amount of waste.
+Indore might be the cleanest city in India, but we cannot rule out the fact that some amount of by-product is still generated in the process.
 The civic body was finding it difficult to dispose off scrap plastic, for instance, pouches of pan-masala and tobacco, wrappers of chocolates.
 After a lot of pondering, the authorities were able to find a solution in an already existing method, which is, reverse polymerization process.

 In this process, plastic is first exposed to heat indirectly in a reactor.
 It, then, goes through the process of de-polymerization.
 After this, the plastic (product) undergoes the stage of refining and the final product which remains is synthetic diesel, crude oil, and petrol.
 As far as the impurities are concerned, they are converted to tar, which can be used in road construction works.

 Earlier, the IMC (Indore Municipal Corporation) had implemented a program that allowed them to make use of the remaining waste and use it as a fuel to power the city’s activities.
 Since the program was rather well-received, the IMC is now planning to implement it on a larger scale.